All about flamingos

 Flamingo Migration: All About The Great Pink Voyage

 com/freeschool - Help support more content like this!Flamingos are tall, pink birds that live on every continent except for Antarctica and Au.
-Flamingos live in a variety of habitat locations.
+[10] Even though adult flamingos are four to five feet tall, they only weigh between four and eight pounds.

-This is a large percentage compared to waterfowl, which preen only about 10% of the time.
 Every year Thane creek in Mumbai plays home to two beautiful flamingo species – Greater Flamingo [the bigger species with a pink, black-tipped bill] and Lesser Flamingo [the smaller species with a brown bill].Flamingo Facts For Kids.
 More Animals ›.
+They must try numerous times before they are successful.With their bright pink or reddish coloring, it's hard to mistake the flamingo for any other bird!
 There are six species of flamingos: Greater, Chilean, lesser, Andean, puna or James's; and American or Caribbean.Auteur : The Editors of Encyclopaedia Britannica

 Flamingo